status-im/pm/notes/transcript16.md

 Igor: Cool, thank you.
 The teller network, Iuri ?
 Iuri: Alright can you hear me first of all?
 Igor: Yep
-Iuri: Good morning, first in regards to the dao stuff, we (are) working on creating a project, listing a project, recieve a notice to create a target profile, reject the commit by delegate, for the teller network, we work on the escrow URA  and also fix some workflows in regards to releasing pumps , when one introduction, when the settlement was made.
+Iuri: Good morning, first in regards to the dao stuff, we (are) working on creating a project, listing a project, received a notice to create a target profile, reject the commit by delegate, for the teller network, we work on the escrow URL  and also fix some workflows in regards to releasing pumps , when one introduction, when the settlement was made.
 We fixed various issue related to the screen size.
 We improved the rating system as well.
 We fixed the data seeding system, that’s done and it works, we converted the Dapp to use the create react app, great together with the part 4 and we also improved the screen warning the user when a ATM provider was not available.

 I can put one in embark too.
 Igorm: Yep, Thank you